Nelson, California

 Nelson (formerly, Nelson Station) is an unincorporated community in Butte County, California.
 It lies 6.5 mi south-southeast of Durham, at an elevation of 121 feet (37 m).
 Nelson's first post office was established in 1873; its zip code is 95958.
 The place was founded in 1873 by the California and Oregon Railroad Company and named for an early settler, A.D.
 Nelson.
+By 1882 Nelson had two warehouses, a hotel, a store, a blacksmith shop, and a saloon, and was a major center of wheat shipment.
+Rice is the major crop grown in the area today.